zeroc-ice/ice/python/BuildInstructionsLinuxOSX.md

 your Python installation must have been built with a C++ compiler that is compatible with the one used to build Ice for C++.

-### Ice Development Kit

-You will need the Ice development kit for C++, which you can install as a binary distribution or compile from source yourself.

 ## Building the Python Extension

+The build of Ice for Python requires to first build Ice for C++ in the `cpp` subdirectory.

+Edit `config/Make.rules` to establish your build configuration.
+The comments in the file provide more information.

 Change to the Ice for Python source subdirectory:

     $ cd python

-If you have not built Ice for C++ in the `cpp` subdirectory, set `ICE_HOME` to the directory of your Ice for C++ installation.
-For example:

-    $ export ICE_HOME=/opt/Ice

-Edit `config/Make.rules`, modify the installation prefix (if necessary), and review the comments describing the `PYTHON_VERSION` variable.

 Execute `python -V` to verify that the correct Python interpreter is in your executable search path.